CandlePlatforms/devdocs/docs/validate/validator/core-components/staking.md

 ## Restake

-Validators can add more MATIC tokens to their stake:
+Validators can add more CNDL tokens to their stake:

 * To earn more rewards.
 * To maintain the position in the validator set.